-In this range, an increase in the net worth, $W(k_t)$ , eases the borrowing constraint of the entrepreneurs, so that their investment demand goes up.
+In this range, an increase in the net worth, W(kt), eases the borrowing constraint of the entrepreneurs, so that their investment demand goes up.
 Instead of pushing the equilibrium rate of return, the rise in the investment demand in the business sector is financed by redirecting the savings from storage.
 Intuitively enough, an increase in $\rho/\lambda_1$ shifts down the map in this range.
 The presence of the Ugly thus reduces the Good, which slows down the expansion processes.
 Unlike the Bad, however, the Ugly does not destroy the Good.
 And a higher business investment today leads to a higher business investment tomorrow.
-This mechanism is essentially identical with the one studied by Bernanke and Gertler (1989).
+This mechanism is essentially identical with the one studied by Bernanke and Gertler (1989); see also Matsuyama (2004a, Section 5).